The Australasian Centre for Corporate Responsibility

 ACCR's new report Corporate political expenditure in Australia looks at what shareholders and the public know about corporate political expenditure in Australia.
 We find that the answer is very little.
 Shareholders would be shocked to find that if they knew that some resource companies use shareholders funds to support blocking action on climate change while at the same time publicly supporting action on climate change.

 ACCR thinks it is time for much greater accountability and transparency.
 We are coordinating shareholder resolutions to urge our companies to tell shareholders what they are doing with their funds.
+The first company will be NAB.
 Please join us.

 Big banks and climate change